danielatmz/DanielaTamez/README.md

 Hi, I'm Daniela! _(she/her)_

-I'm an Undergraduate student @Tec de Monterrey, majoring in Computer Science and Technology and currently I am a Technical Intern @Kalypso: A Rockwell Automation Business.
+I'm an Undergraduate student @Tec de Monterrey, majoring in Computer Science and Technology and currently I am a **Technical Intern @Kalypso: A Rockwell Automation Business**.
 Besides having a passion for learning about new technologies, I also have interest for artistic expression, problem solving, and improving my leader and communication skills.

 I'm president and founder of a Student Group called Tint, the group seeks to promote artistic expression, mainly writing and visual arts through artistic publications in order to create a space for artists to share their work with the rest of the student community.